-Choosing a sales methodology is one of the most important decisions a company and vice president sales can make, to execute a successful go-to-market.
-A sales methodology process and approach is invaluable to grow predictable revenue faster by aligning sales and marketing, training sales professionals, executing deals consistently, and creating sales culture.
+Choosing a sales methodology is one of the most important decisions a company and sales leadership can make, to execute a successful go-to-market.
+A sales methodology process and approach is invaluable to grow predictable revenue faster by aligning sales and marketing, training sales professionals, executing deals consistently and creating a winning sales culture.

 Here’s what people don’t say about choosing a sales methodology.
 It doesn’t really matter which sales methodology you choose for your business.
 You need to just pick one, embrace it, customize it, and execute it.
 The key is to make it your own.
 It needs to map to your business values and go-to-market.
 The customization of a sales methodology is one of the key factors to make it stick and see business results.

 The foundation of a sales methodology is the sales stages to follow and the sales process questions to answer at each stage of the sales process.
 Everything flows from the stages and process.
 A typical set of stages for a technology company selling business-to-business (B2B) software is:

 Some companies add a couple more steps and other companies shorten some steps.
 The name of the stages should map to your business.
 You]ll find that most methodologies have a set of steps and questions.
 Review them and make sure they map to your values and culture.
 Here are five operational tips to consider when selecting a sales methodology?

 How detailed are the coaching and input questions?

 The sales methodology should have a list of questions that are a guide for a salesperson to answer during their sales pursuits.
 The questions should map to the company’s go-to-market and take into consideration the buyer’s journey.

 Here are a few sales coaching questions that are thoughts provoking and great for running constructive deal conversations:

 1. How was the compelling event validated with top executives?